An inexact infeasible arc-search interior-point method for linear optimization problems

-In this work, we proposed an inexact infeasible arc-search interior-point method (II-arc) for solving LPs.
-In particular, by formulating MNES and setting the parameters appropriately, we showed that the proposed method achieves polynomial iteration complexity that is smaller than the II-line by a factor of $n^{0.5}$.
-In the numerical experiments for the largest problems in the NETLIB collection with CG as the solver for the LESs, the II-arc outperformed the II-line in terms of both the number of iterations and the computation time due to the reduction in the computational complexity by the arc-search.
-Additionally, solving the LESs inexactly resulted in a reduction of the computation time compared to the existing exact IPMs for the large problems because the computational complexity of CG is less dependent on the problem size $n$ than that of the Cholesky factorization.
+In this work, we proposed an inexact infeasible arc-search interior-point method (II-arc) for solving LOPs.
+In particular, we showed that the proposed method achieves a smaller polynomial iteration complexity than II-line by a factor of $n^{0.5}$.
+In the numerical experiments, II-arc required fewer iterations than II-line, since the ellipsoidal arc in II-arc can approximate the central path more adequately than the straight line used in II-line.
+In addition, this iteration reduction enabled II-arc-Constant to reduce the computational time.

-As a future direction, we can consider the following: \begin{itemize} \item utilizing QLSA, such as the Harrow-Hassidim-Lloyd algorithm~\cite{harrow2009quantum}, to solve the LESs more quickly, \item combining Nesterov's restarting strategy as in~\cite{iida2024infeasible} to shorten the entire computation time, \item exploring hybrid methods to improve the efficiency of inexact solutions, such as Bartmeyer et al.~\cite{bartmeyer2021switching}, \item extending the approach to other optimization problems, such as quadratic programming problems. \end{itemize}